nrkno/dotnetskolen/README_EN.md

 ##### Implementation of areStartTimeAndEndTimeValid

-The function to validate the transmission times must check if the end time is greater than the start time.
+The function to validate the air time must check if the end time is greater than the start time.
 Paste the shell of `areStartTimeAndEndTimeValid` into `Domain.fs`:

 ```f#
     let areStartTimeAndEndTimeValid (startTime: DateTimeOffset) (endTime: DateTimeOffset) =